youssefsiam38/supabase/examples/realtime/nextjs-authorization-demo/README.md

   user_id uuid REFERENCES auth.users (id),
   created_at timestamptz DEFAULT CURRENT_TIMESTAMP
 );

+ALTER TABLE public.rooms_users ENABLE ROW LEVEL SECURITY;
 ```

 ### Create RLS Policies

-We do have a lot of RLS policies to set up so we will group them by `schema.table` below.
+We do have a lot of RLS Policies to set up so we will group them by `schema.table` below.

-The most noteworthy ones are the policies created for `realtime.broadcasts` table as they will limit access to rooms by checking if an entry for a given room name and user id exists in the `public.rooms_users` table.
+The most noteworthy ones are the Policies created for `realtime.broadcasts` table as they will limit access to rooms by checking if an entry for a given room name and user id exists in the `public.rooms_users` table.

-> ⚠️ All the RLS policies here are meant for this demo.
-You may refer to them but make sure that your policies are tailored to your use case and secure your application.
+> ⚠️ All the RLS Policies here are meant for this demo.
+You may refer to them but make sure that your Policies are tailored to your use case and secure your application.

 #### `public.profiles`